 Over 250 km of footpaths across the island of Lošinj are perfect for nature enthusiasts looking for adventure, but for those seeking relaxation as well.

 Apart from being the island of vitality and wellness, Lošinj is well known as the island of scents as well.
-More than 1200 plants offer even better atmosphere to enjoy.
+More than 1200 plants offer an even better atmosphere to enjoy.

-You can walk carelessly without being afraid of poisonous snake on the archipelago, as there aren’t any on the Cres-Lošinj archipelago.
+You can walk carelessly without being afraid of a poisonous snake on the archipelago, as there aren’t any on the Cres-Lošinj archipelago.